Murderous cult leader Charles Manson dies at 83

-Charles Manson, the sinister hippie cult leader who declared himself "the Devil" and dispatched his followers to commit a series of Hollywood murders in 1969 that shocked the country, died Sunday night in a California hospital, state officials told NBC News.
-He was 83 years old.
+Charles Manson, the sinister hippie cult leader who declared himself "the devil" and dispatched his followers to commit a series of Hollywood murders in 1969 that shocked the country, died Sunday night in a California hospital, state officials told NBC News.
+He was 83.

 Manson died at 8:13 p.m.
 (11:13 p.m.
 ET) at a hospital in Kern County, said a spokeswoman for the state Department of Corrections and Rehabilitation.